qBioTurin/CarcinomaModel/README.md

 	- SensitivityPlot.R: Includes functions for conducting and plotting sensitivity analysis.

-	- main.R: The main script orchestrating the model generation, analysis, and plotting.
+	- Main.R: The main script orchestrating the model generation, analysis, and plotting.

+# Reference

+[1]  M. Beccuti, G. Franceschinis, M. Pennisi, S. Pernice and I. Terrone; *Petri Net modeling and Stochastic Simulation of a Cancer Vaccine*.
+Proceedings of the $18^{th}$ International Conference on Computational Intelligence methods for Bioinformatics and Biostatistics, (CIBB 2023).
+Padova, Italia, September 06-08 2023.